nanoframework/nanoframework.github.io/content/building/using-dev-container.md

 - **Step 15**: This will actually prepare all what is needed in the `build`folder.

-> **Important**: this may take up to 1h or more depending on the target and the performance of your machine.
+> **Important**: If you did not follow the path of cloning the repository in the WSL instance but rather use a clone in Windows, this may take up to 1h or more depending on the target and the performance of your machine.
 So be patient!
 While the project will be in preparation, you'll get the small window on the right:

 ![configuration the project](../../images/dev-container-prepare.jpg)

-- **Step 16**: did we already told you to be patient? :-) If you still have the little windows from the previous image, be patient! once done, go to the next step.
+- **Step 16**: If you are using the recommended configuration and followed the steps, everything should be done in couple of seconds.
 - **Step 17**: Hit `F7` this will trigger the build.
 The build will take some time as well.
 If all goes right, it will finish with a code 0 with something like: `[build] Build finished with exit code 0`
+- **Step 18**: When the build succeed, your build file is located on `~/nf-interpreter/build/nanoCLR.bin`.
+You can copy it into a Windows folder
+(for example `cp ~/nf-interpreter/build/nanoCLR.bin /mnt/c/tmp`).
+From there, you can use `nanoff` to flash it, see [flashing image section](#flashing-image).

 ## Tips and tricks